This article explains the process, rationale, and prerequisites for performing a device migration.

 - Datto NAS

 A device migration is the process of moving data from one device to another.
-Device migrations are usually in response to either hardware corruption or device upgrades and, to a much lesser extent, load balancing.
+Device migrations are usually in response to device upgrades and, to a much lesser extent, hardware corruption or load balancing.
 The original device must be able to perform the tasks necessary for a device migration.

 Generally, device migrations transfer at roughly 1TB per day.
 Network speeds or device-to-device connections will affect this rate.

-Data migrations cannot be performed while any restores are active on the source appliance.
-This includes file restores and virtualizations.
+You can't perform a device migration while any restores are active on the source appliance.
+Restores include file restores and virtualizations.
 You must remove all restores before initiating a device migration.
-Restores cannot be migrated.
+You can't migrate restores.

 Be sure to have the new device in-hand and to check that both devices are checking in before initiating the migration process.

 For information about beginning a device migration, see our Device Migration: Getting Started article.